 I sat there in the stiffness, shaking from the chill, and I couldn’t help but ask myself this question over and over again.
 I wondered how to help people understand that while life is most definitely hard sometimes, we have an incredible hope.
 I wondered how to help people trust God with the little stuff that is consuming them to the point of despair.
 In the wondering, my mind settled on the story of the old hymn, “It Is Well With My Soul.”

 Always one of my favorites, every word of this hymn flows freely from memory.
 But the story is one few can forget.
 Horatio Spafford and his wife were no strangers to the pain of this fallen world.
 In 1871, they lost a son to pneumonia and their business to an unforgiving fire.
 Barely two years later, while attending to unexpected business matters, Horatio lost all four of his daughters in a tragic shipwreck during a storm.

 It’s hard to fathom how you go on when everything seems lost.
 But Horatio, much like Job, knew one little secret we often miss in moments like these.
-As he sailed across the very spot where his daughters died, to meet his surviving wife, Horatio penned the words of a poem.
+Traveling to meet his surviving wife, he sailed across the very spot where his daughters died, and there Horatio penned the words of a poem.
 Words that would eventually be sung for hundreds of years by people like you and me when life bellows the cries of injustice.

 When peace like a river attendeth my way,

 Whatever my lot, Thou hast taught me to say,

 It is well, it is well with my soul.

 Oh, the beauty of God’s truth!
 No, we don’t have the promise that everything will be perfect or that life will be free from sorrow.
 But we do have the promise that EVERYTHING is well with our souls.
 Whatever we face, the promise of Heaven still remains.
 Whatever we do, there is still grace upon grace.